Irreducible cycles and points in special position in moduli spaces for tropical curves: Introduction

 \section{Introduction}

 In classical algebraic geometry, a divisor on a nonsingular algebraic variety $X$ over $\C$ is a (formal) finite $\Z$-linear combination of irreducible subvarieties of codimension $1$.
 Interpreting a divisor as an algebraic variety (with multiplicities attached to its components) it is of course irreducible if and only if it consists of only one subvariety.
-In tropical geometry however, we define a divisor in a tropical fan $X$ to be, roughly speaking, a weighted subfan of codimension one which can be thought of as an embedded tropical variety.
-As there is no decomposition of a such a variety into irreducible components, the situation is much more complicated here.
-The notion of irreducible tropical fan was introduced in \cite{GKM} and can be easily generalized to tropical divisors in $X$ (definition \ref{def-irred}).
-A divisor being irreducible means that its weight function is unique up to a global multiple (lemma \ref{criterion}).
-We explore this notion when the ambient space is $ X=\mathcal{M}_{0,n} $, the parameter space of tropical rational $n$-marked tropical curves, a concept due to \cite{GKM} and \cite{M}.
-We prove e.g.\ that tropical Psi-classes and vital divisors are irreducible.
-Furthermore we show that for $ n \le 6 $ every divisor in $\mathcal{M}_{0,n}$ that looks locally irreducible is already globally irreducible (proposition \ref{prop-m06}).
+In tropical geometry however, we define a divisor in a tropical fan $X$ to be, roughly speaking, a weighted subfan of codimension one --- so in the case of non-negative weights it is just an embedded tropical variety.
+As there is no unique decomposition of a such a variety into irreducible components (see Remark \ref{rem-class}), the situation is much more complicated here.
+The notion of irreducible tropical fan was introduced in \cite{GKM} and can easily be generalized to tropical divisors in $X$ (Definition \ref{def-irred}).
+A divisor is then irreducible if and only if its weight function is unique up to a global multiple (Lemma \ref{criterion}).
+We explore this notion when the ambient space is $ X=\mathcal{M}_{0,n} $, the parameter space of tropical rational $n$-marked tropical curves \cite{GKM,M}, or equivalently the tropical Grassmannian $\mathcal{G}(2,n)$ modulo its lineality space \cite{SS}.
+We prove for example that tropical Psi-classes and vital divisors are irreducible.
+Note that the corresponding statement is also true in algebraic geometry for the vital divisors \cite{K}, where they form the main objects in the intersection theory on the moduli spaces $\overline{M}_{0,n}$ of stable curves.
+In contrast, Psi-classes in algebraic geometry cannot be defined as divisors, but only as divisor classes on $\overline{M}_{0,n}$ \cite{AC}, and hence the notion of irreducibility does not make sense for them.
+They are useful for the construction of enumerative invariants like descendant Gromov-Witten numbers as in \cite{KoM}.
+Furthermore we show that for $ n \le 6 $ every divisor in $\mathcal{M}_{0,n}$ that is locally irreducible is already globally irreducible (Proposition \ref{prop-m06}).